renpoo/TLU/OVERVIEW.md

 ### 4. Anomaly Detection Logic

-By applying Kirchhoff’s Current Law (the physical principle that total inflow must equal total outflow at any point) to accounting data, the system identifies any resulting deviation as an anomaly signal, $ \Delta $.When $ \Delta = 0 $: The system is in a "closed" and healthy state, where the axioms of bookkeeping are fully maintained.When $ \Delta \neq 0 $: This indicates "energy dissipation" (friction or leakage).
+By applying Kirchhoff’s Current Law (the physical principle that total inflow must equal total outflow at any point) to accounting data, the system identifies any resulting deviation as an anomaly signal, ` \Delta `.
+When ` \Delta = 0 `: The system is in a "closed" and healthy state, where the axioms of bookkeeping are fully maintained.
+When ` \Delta \neq 0 `: This indicates "energy dissipation" (friction or leakage).
 In a business context, this signal highlights specific anomalies such as unrecorded transactions, unauthorized fund outflows, or data entry errors.

 ### 5. Practical Significance